Engineering Wind Farm Models Object

 The All2AllIterative

 wind farm model is slower but is capable of handling blockage effects.
-It iterates until the effective wind speed converges (i.e. less than or equal to the maximum number of turbines that affect each other in the wind farm.
+It iterates until the effective wind speed converges or it reaches the max number of iterations (number of turbines).
 The converge tolerance is an input parameter.
 In each iteration it sums up the deficit from all wind turbine sources and calculates the deficit caused by the all wind turbines turbine on all wind turbines.

 while ws_eff not converged: